AndreasMadsen/domstream/README.md

 * 'beforeend' inserts the content just before the end-tag.
 * 'afterend' inserts the content just after the end-tag.

-_Note that using `afterbegin` or `beforeend` on a singelton element will throw._
+_Note that using `afterbegin` or `beforeend` on a singleton element will throw._

 #### node.append(content)

 Shorthand for `node.insert('beforeend', content)`.

-_Note that using this method on a singelton element will throw._
+_Note that using this method on a singleton element will throw._

 #### node.trim()

 Will remove all content and child elements between the start- and end-tag.

-_Note that using this method on a singelton element will throw._
+_Note that using this method on a singleton element will throw._

 #### node.getContent()

 Will return the content between start- and end-tag.

-_Note that using this method on a singelton element will throw._
+_Note that using this method on a singleton element will throw._

 #### node.setContent(content)

 Will overwrite the content between start- and end-tag.

-_Note that using this method on a singelton element will throw._
+_Note that using this method on a singleton element will throw._

 #### node.getAttr(name)